Covid Vaccination in the Rotorua and Taupō districts

 The COVID-19 vaccine for children aged 5 to 11 years is a child specific vaccine.
 It's different to the adult version.
 It's only one third of the dose.

-In the Rotorua and Taupō districts there are a variety of places, including GPs, pharmacies and our Lakes DHB vaccination centres offering the child specific vaccine.
+In the Rotorua and Taupō districts there are a variety of places, including GPs, pharmacies and our Te Whatu Ora Lakes vaccination centres offering the child specific vaccine.

 COVID-19 generally has mild effects in children and is rarely severe or fatal.

 Children and young people who have COVID-19 will commonly have no symptoms or only mild respiratory symptoms, similar to a cold.

 However, some can become very sick and require hospitalisation.

 Click here to learn more about the effects of COVID-19